bikeshaving/crank/website/guides/04-handling-events.md

 Because the event listener is attached to the outer `div`, we have to filter events by `ev.target.tagName` in the listener to make sure we’re not incrementing `count` based on clicks which don’t target the `button` element.

-## When to use onevent props and the EventTarget API
+## `onevent` vs `EventTarget`
-The props-based onevent API and the context-based EventTarget API both have their advantages.
-On the one hand, using onevent props means you don’t have to filter events by target, and you can register them on the exact element you’d like to listen to.
+The props-based `onevent` API and the context-based `EventTarget` API both have their advantages.
+On the one hand, using `onevent` props means you don’t have to filter events by target, and you can register them on the exact element you’d like to listen to.

-On the other hand, using `this.addEventListener` allows you to take full advantage of the EventTarget API, including registering passive event listeners or events which are dispatched during the capture phase.
-Additionally, the EventTarget API can be used without referencing or accessing the child elements which a component renders, meaning you can use it to listen to components whose children are passed in, or in utility functions which don’t have access to the produced elements.
+On the other, using the `addEventListener` method allows you to take full advantage of the EventTarget API, including registering passive event listeners or events which are dispatched during the capture phase.
+Additionally, the EventTarget API can be used without referencing or accessing the child elements which a component renders, meaning you can use it to listen to components whose children are passed in, or in utility functions which don’t have access to produced elements.

 Crank supports both API styles for convenience and flexibility.